emotionrobots/Trackers/README.md

 * `blobTracker.py` - implements `BlobTracker()`` using `Tracker()`

 ## Matcher
 Fundamentally, tracking is about matching and assigning newly encountered object instances to old object instances.
-The user is responsible for providing the function `scoreFunc(a, b)` that scores how well object instance `a` and `b` matches.
+The user is responsible for providing the function `scoreFunc(a, b)` that scores how well objects `a` and `b` match.
 Lower the score, better the match.

 The actual match is performed by `Matcher()`, implemented in `Matcher.py`.
 The `match()` function calls the user-supplied `scoreFunc()` and returns three values:  `matchedPair`, `unmatched_a`, and `unmatched_b`.